marcusxhale1/readme2/README.md

 # README.md Generator

-## Project Title: Practice
+## Project Title: ReadMe Generator

-* Description: This is just for hw purposes
+* Description: A generator to create a readme easily

-* Installation:None
+* Installation:Download the code, install node, install inqurier and rune node on the index2 js and it will generate and ReadMe for you.

-* Usage: Readme Generator
+* Usage: Generating a readme easier

 * Who Contributied: Me myself and I

 * Tests: None

-* Questions:marcusxhale1,
+* Questions:Marcusxhale1,
             marcusxhale1@gmail.com